 Such demand was mainly caused by the advent of the radio in the 1920s.
 As more and more people tuned in to their home entertainment devices, it was clear that there was a newfound need for more and better-recorded songs.
 The microphone was the technology that made it possible for records to be created more quickly and with a greater level of fidelity.

 The American recording industry, fueled by RCA Victor and its Columbia Records competitors, boomed throughout the 1920s before falling drastically in the 1930s (the Great Depression was to blame).
 Despite the economic turmoil that shook the United States, both Victor and Columbia managed to survive a decade-long period of near-bankruptcy.

 The LP and other innovations

-Without predicting the consequences of the Great Depression, RCA Victor and Columbia Records pioneered the long-playing (LP) recording format in the early 1930s.
+Without predicting the consequences of the Great Depression, RCA Victor and Columbia Records pioneered the long-playing record (LP) format in the early 1930s.
 At the time, most commercially-available records rotated at 78 rotations per minute (rpm).
 First came the 33⅓ rpm record that measured 12 inches in diameter, but it wasn’t until 1949 that Victor released the first 45 rpm single (7 inches in diameter) called the “extended play”.

 It was around the same time that the switch from shellac to vinyl finally happened.
 Such a change was motivated by the scarcity of shellac supplies caused by World War II.